Frequently Asked Questions

 Funeral plans are a way of looking to the future.

 Some, having gone through a bereavement themselves, want to relieve some of the stress of making funeral arrangements for their own family by making a funeral plan.
 To find out more click here

 Taking out a funeral plan also reduces the financial burden of a bereavement.
 In recent years, funeral expenses have increased rapidly, well in excess of inflation, as disbursements, which are the costs that funeral directors pay on your behalf, to the cemetery and crematorium for example, continue to rise.

-We offer prepaid funeral plans by one of the UK’s Largest provider of Funeral Plans who deal solely with Independent Funeral Directors.
-The funeral plan can either be paid in entirety when the arrangements are made, over 12 months with interest free payments, following a deposit or even over a longer period, though interest will be charged.
-There are even fixed monthly payments and flexible payment methods available.
+We offer prepaid funeral plans by one of the most simple and transparent of funeral plan providers who deal solely with Independent Funeral Directors.
+The funeral plan can either be paid in entirety when the arrangements are made or payments can be spread over any number of years to suit your requirements and budget.
 We can provide information and quotations on each payment method to enable you to make the decision of which would be the best option for you.

 Is my funeral plan money safe?